 - 1 frozen deep dish pie crust

-- 6 tablespoons cocoa
+- ½ cup cocoa

-- 6 cups whole milk (no substitutions)
+- 3 cups milk

-- whipped cream and chocolate shavings, for garnish
+- Whipped cream and chocolate shavings, for garnish

 - Prepare the frozen pie crust according to package instructions.
 You’re simply baking it to prepare it for the filling.
 Allow to cool completely.